ietf-wg-cellar/ebml-specification/specification.markdown

 Size Integer.
 For example, a Variable Size Integer that starts with a VINT\_WIDTH which contains zero consecutive zero-value bits is one octet in length and a Variable Size Integer that starts with one consecutive zero-value bit is two octets in length.
-The VINT\_WIDTH may only contain zero-value bits or be empty.
+The VINT\_WIDTH MUST only contain zero-value bits or be empty.

 ### VINT_MARKER